prajwalk-1/Data-Analysis-App/README.md

 # **Data Cleaning and Visualization Tool**

-A multilingual web-based application designed to make **data cleaning** and **visualization** faster, smarter, and easier!
+A web-based application designed to make **data cleaning** and **visualization** faster, smarter, and easier!
 This tool enables users to handle missing data, remove outliers, clean text, create visualizations, and much more, all from a user-friendly interface powered by **Streamlit**.

 ## **Features**